AspenXDev/Projects/LibraryV0/docs/UserStories.md

 > As a `Member`,
 > I want to return a borrowed book,
-> so that my loan record is updated and the book becomes available for others.
+> so that my loan record is updated and book becomes available.

-> Acceptance Criteria:
+Acceptance Criteria:

-- Returns are processed by `Staff` at the circulation desk.
-- Staff scan the barcode or enter ISBN to mark the book returned.
+- Return is processed via Librarian interface.
-- Late returns automatically calculate overdue fees.
+- Late returns calculate overdue fees automatically.
-- The system records the return date in loan history.
+- Return date is recorded in loan history.

 ---

 ### 6. Reserve a Book

 > As a `Member`,
-> I want to reserve a book that is currently on loan,
+> I want to reserve a book currently on loan,
-> so that I can borrow it when it is returned.
+> so that I can borrow it when available.

-> Acceptance Criteria:
+Acceptance Criteria:

-- Reservation option is available only if book status is `On Loan`.
+- Reservation available only if book status is `On Loan`.
-- I can view my position in the reservation queue.
+- Can see position in reservation queue.
-- When available, the first person in queue is notified.
+- Notification appears when book is ready for pickup.
-- The book is held for 3 days before passing to the next person.
+- Book held for 3 days before moving to next member.
-- I cannot reserve a book I already have on loan.
+- Cannot reserve a book already borrowed by self.
-- The system prevents duplicate reservations for the same book by the same member.

 ---

 ### 7. Cancel a Reservation

 > As a `Member`,
-> I want to cancel my reservation for a book,
+> I want to cancel my reservation,
-> so that I can free the spot for other members.
+> so that others can have access.

-> Acceptance Criteria:
+Acceptance Criteria:

-- The “My Reservations” page lists all my active reservations.
+- “My Reservations” page lists active reservations.
-- Each reservation has a “Cancel” button.
+- Each reservation has a cancel option.
-- Cancelled reservations remove me from the queue.
-- The next member in the queue moves up in position.
+- Cancellation updates queue position for others.

 ---